Online Payroll Explained

-Payroll covers more than just a list of people you employ and what they are paid.
-It’s also about the tax information and complying with legal requirements, such as Single Touch Payroll.
+Payroll is more than just a list of your employees and their salaries.
+It’s also about keeping track of tax information and meeting regulatory standards like Single Touch Payroll.

-So in this guide we’ll take a broader look at payroll, to give you a better idea of what your employees require.
-With this knowledge, you’ll be able to optimise your payroll process – and get more from your employees.
+So, in this article, we’ll look at payroll in a broader sense to give you a better notion of what your employees need.
+You’ll be able to optimise your payroll process – and gain more from your staff – with this knowledge.

 Understanding employee motivation

-As a small business owner you probably have two main motivations or goals.
-The first is to earn enough money to keep your business going.
-The second is to grow your business as fast as is sensibly possible.
+You generally have two main objectives or aims as a small business owner.
+The first step is to make enough money to keep your company afloat.
+The second goal is to expand your company as quickly as is feasible.

-Your employees’ motivations and situations are often quite different to yours.
-Here are some points to consider:
+Your employees’ motives and circumstances are frequently dissimilar to yours.
+Here are some things to think about:

-- They don’t own the business, so they won’t be the ones making a large profit when (or if) you sell it.
+- They don’t own the company, therefore they won’t make a lot of money when (or if) you sell it.

-- They have their own career paths and personal goals.
+- They each have their own professional and personal objectives.

-- They may only work in your business for a short period of time.
+- They may only be employed by your company for a limited time.

-- They have monthly costs such as rent, food and utility bills to consider.
+- They must evaluate monthly expenses such as rent, food, and utility bills.